apache/turbine-build/README.md

-Generate checksums with UNIX tool shasum (2022 at least sha512), Windows certutil or other tools and copy artifacts and sha-files to dist source/binaries folder.
+Generate checksums with UNIX tool shasum (2022 at least sha512), Windows certutil or other tools and copy artifacts and sha-files to the distribution folder dist source/binaries folder.

 If not all jars are included (assembly plugin _SHOULD_ run after jar generation), run a second time without clean.
 If no sha512 files are in the target folder, check local repo.